anton-lookin/slate/source/includes/_authorization.md

 # Authorization

 NimbleCommerce use custom authentication/authorization scheme which is similar to Basic HTTP Authentication.
-The user must authorize your application so that you can get an access token.
+The process is simple enough, to authorize and authenticate user do a secure call over https on /api/authorization with credentials or facebook data.
+You get authorization token which should be passed with requests that requires user authorization/authentication.
+Authorization token should be placed in HTTP request with `Authorization` header name.
+Server application will extract and validate user identity from request automatically.

 **iOS**